 Do you need to learn how to fly a Bearhawk?

 If you have your own flying Bearhawk and need an instructor, that's easy to fix- just hire your favorite local instructor.
+Pick someone with lots of recent tailwheel experience.
+If they'd like to talk about a few type-specific concerns, have them reach out.

 If you are planning to fly a Bearhawk solo but have never flown one before and don't have access to one, that's not so easy to fix.
 One solution is to find a flying Bearhawk and ride along with its regular pilot, sort of an unofficial transition training.
 This can work if you can find a willing Bearhawk owner and if your insurance company doesn't require any flight time logged as instruction received.